yehormironenko/notes/notes/Go/interview/types/consts/consts.md

 ## Const в Golang

 ### What is constants in Go
-Constants - this si unchanged variables, not possible to change constant
+Constants - this is unchanged variables, not possible to change constant

 ### What is the iota
 `iota` - an identifier that allows to create consecutive untyped constants.